U.S. Bond Yields Sink on Political Jitters

 ADVERTISEMENT

+"The window to get [fiscal stimulus] done is shrinking quickly," said Erik Weisman, chief economist and portfolio manager at MFS Investment Management.

+Mr. Weisman said the big declines in Treasury yields suggest rising caution toward "the global reflation narrative" present in the market following Mr. Trump's election.

-Mr. Trump's campaign promises of lower taxes, large infrastructure spending and lighter regulations have been the key factor driving investors to bet on stronger economic growth and higher inflation.
-The so-called Trump trade has been highlighted by investors selling Treasurys and buying securities such as stocks, corporate bonds, the dollar and emerging-market assets.
+Mr. Trump's campaign promises of lower taxes, large infrastructure spending and lighter regulations have motivated investors to bet on stronger economic growth and higher inflation.
+The so-called Trump, or reflation, trade has been highlighted by investors selling Treasurys and buying securities such as stocks, corporate bonds, the dollar and emerging-market assets.

 In essence, the allocation reflects investors' optimism that expansive fiscal policy would give the economy a strong boost at a time when the Federal Reserve has been tightening monetary policy and giving the economy less support than in recent years.